 INSIGHT Defense Pro

 INSIGHT Defense Professional – Reasoning Skills and Mindset measures the thinking mindset, reasoning skills, and professional interaction styles of defense and military professionals responsible for direct action and leadership and for those who supervise those individuals.
-The INSIGHT Defense Professional is the instrument of choice for evaluating military leaders from senior enlisted through officer ranks and for civilian defense contractors, and candidates for those positions.
-It is used by government agencies, defense contractors, militarily oriented organizations, recruiters, and consultants for applicant and candidate screening and for individual talent development and team-focused professional development purposes.
+INSIGHT Defense Professional is the instrument of choice for evaluating military leaders from senior enlisted through officer ranks and for civilian defense contractors, and candidates for those positions.
+It is used by government agencies, defense contractors, military organizations, recruiters, and consultants for applicant and candidate screening and for individual talent development and team-focused professional development purposes.

 Population: INSIGHT Defense Professional is calibrated for military leaders from senior enlisted through officer ranks and for defense professionals and contractors who are responsible for direct action and leadership decision-making and for those who supervise those individuals.